-3. If the processing of the request was successful, the target PIN Server sends a PIN Configuration Update response to indicate that the request processing was successful.
-Otherwise, the PIN Server sends a PIN Configuration Update response indicating that the request processing failed and can include appropriate reasons.
+6. If the processing of the PIN Configuration Service Continuity Update request was successful, the PIN Server sends a PIN Configuration Service Continuity Update response to indicate that the request processing was successful and may include policy information about service continuity for the PINE.
+Otherwise, the PIN Server sends a PIN Configuration Service Continuity Update response indicating that the request processing failed and can include appropriate reasons.

-Upon receiving the PIN Configuration Update response, the PIN Management Client uses the information provided in the response to inform the PIN Client(s) or the PIN Gateway Client from which the service continuity request originated as in clause 8.9.2.1.2.
+Upon receiving the PIN Configuration Service Continuity Update response, the PEMC uses the information provided in the response to inform the PINE(s) or the PEGC from which the service continuity request originated as in clause 8.9.2.1.2.